Dan Sheffler - CV

 Specialization: Ancient Philosophy.

-Competence: Medieval Philosophy, Philosophy of Religion, and Contemporary Metaphysics (especially metaphysics of free will and metaphysics of time), Ethics, Political Philosophy.
+Competence: Medieval Philosophy, Philosophy of Religion, History of Ideas, Contemporary Metaphysics (especially metaphysics of free will and metaphysics of time), Ethics, and Political Philosophy.

 PhD, Philosophy, University of Kentucky, 2017.